ARM-software/psa-arch-tests/tbsa-v8m/README.md

 ## Download source
-	To download the master branch of the repository, type the below command
+To download the master branch of the repository, type the following command:

 	git clone https://github.com/ARM-software/psa-m-arch-test.git <br />